Messiah College Graduate Program in Higher Education Faculty

 Executive Director of the Center for Career Development at Gettysburg Collegeklwilliams@messiah.edu

-Kathy Williams is Executive Director of the Center for Career Development at Gettysburg College, a position she has held since 2000.
-She has worked in a variety of student affairs positions, primarily in liberal arts settings in her 30+ years in higher education, including residence life, student activities, academic advising, and continuing education.
+Kathy Williams, prior to starting her current position in 2000, has worked in a variety of student affairs positions, primarily in liberal arts settings in her 30+ years in higher education, including residence life, student activities, academic advising, and continuing education.
 Outside of higher education, she has provided outplacement consulting services to such corporations as Kodak, Corning, Kraft General Foods, Bausch and Lomb and others.
-She completed her doctorate in higher education administration at The George Washington University, received her master’s degree from Western Michigan University, and holds a bachelor’s degree from Albion College in Michigan.
 Professionally, Kathy has special interests in how personal and professional values impact and inform one’s work, how young adults find their voice in the career development process, and how active learning experiences in the college years shape future decision making and career planning.